Ideals in enveloping algebras of affine Kac-Moody algebras: Introduction

-Our results on growth of quotients of enveloping algebras also allow us to obtain the somewhat counterintuitive result: \begin{proposition} [Proposition~\ref{prop:Icapcurrent}, Corollary~\ref{cor:cute}] Let $\mf g$ be a finite-dimensional simple Lie algebra, and let $J$ be a nontrivial ideal of the enveloping algebra $U(\mf g[t,t^{-1}])$ of the loop algebra of $\mf g$.
-If $X \subseteq \ZZ$ is any infinite set (for example, $X$ consists of all primes), and $g \in \mf g$, then $J$ contains a (nonzero) element involving only Lie algebra elements of the form $g t^x$ for $x \in X$.
+A corollary of Theorem~\ref{ithm:U}(0) is the following somewhat counterintuitive result: \begin{proposition} [Proposition~\ref{prop:Icapcurrent}, Corollary~\ref{cor:cute}] Let $\mf g$ be a finite-dimensional simple Lie algebra, and let $J$ be a nontrivial ideal of the enveloping algebra $U(\mf g[t,t^{-1}])$ of the loop algebra of $\mf g$.
+If $X \subseteq \ZZ$ is any infinite set (for example, $X$ consists of all the primes), and $g \in \mf g \setminus \{0\}$, then $J$ contains a (nonzero) element involving only Lie algebra elements of the form $g t^x$ for $x \in X$.